 Check the Breaker

 Is your AC unit powered on?
 It is possible that the circuit breaker tripped.
-If your unit is blowing out warm air, this may not be a concern.
+This may not be a concern if your unit is blowing out warm air.
 However, sometimes, it’s still good to check.

 Check the Air Filters